 - Fact 15 - Face paint / War Paint: Men wore bright face paint in times of war.

-We have included a selection of trivia and interesting facts about Southwest Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Southwest Indians which we hope will be of help with homework.
 Most of these interesting facts about Southwest Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Southwest Native Americans and info will help you increase your knowledge on the subject of Southwest Native Americans .
+Many of these interesting and random pieces of information and fun facts about Southwest Indians and info will help you increase your knowledge on the subject of Southwest Indians .